dhilab-fi/branco/samod/iter-1/README.md

 1. When was the domus A digitised?
 [Event] [Photogrammetry campaign]
 2. Which are the 3D models of the domus?
 [DataObject] [3D Model]
-3. How many USs were identified for the domus? [no., USs]
+3. How many USs were identified for the domus? [list of USs] [US1, US2, US3, US4]
 4. Are there semantic nodes on the 3D model?
 If yes, to which US do they correspond?
-[SN - US]
+[Semantic Node (SemN) and US] [US1, SemN1; US2, SemN2; US3, SemN3; US4, SemN4]

 *Competency Questions - SPARQL Query*